Ebuube/alx-higher_level_programming/0x06-python-classes/README.md

 [5-square.py](./5-square.py): Contains a class that represents a Square object with a private instance attribute with its getter and setter.
 It also contains a public instance method for calculating objects area and printing the square

+[6-square.py](./6-square.py): Contains a class that represents a Square object with private intance attributes size and position.
+It has optionali instantiation and the public instance methods area and my\_print